Holiday Sailing

 winds and rain around the middle of the day made in an even

-qualified as a naval architect, having good sea legs wasn't
+qualified as a naval architect, and having been responsible for the building of

-one of the requirements.
 Unfortunately, I had to depart

 mid-afternoon to set up a stand for AUSLIG at a Direct